A1exanderAlexeyuk/NSCLCCharacterization/readme.md

 tempEmulationSchema <- NULL

 # Details specific to the database:
-databaseId <- "SP"
+databaseId <- ""
-databaseName <- "Synpuf"
+databaseName <- ""
-databaseDescription <- "Testing"
+databaseDescription <- ""
 outputFolderPath <- getwd() # if needed, set up a different path for results

 # Details for connecting to the CDM and storing the results